 Moving with children can add additional stress, especially if they are also changing school.
 Inform their current school in writing of the final date they’ll be attending and call the new one to confirm the start date.

-It could work well for your kids to spend the moving day with friends as this will be one less thing to worry about.
+Consider if your kids would prefer to spend the moving day with friends as this will be one less thing to worry about.
+You’ll prepare this in advance.

 3 weeks before moving day